metamn/beat/code/pages/practically/practically.md

 We've had a long journey making your content work best on the web.

-We've converted content to data; structured into Semantic HTML5; organized into source files and directories everybody understands; presented using reliable UI components; translated business goals into enjoyable user experiences; deployed in a fast, compatible and accessible manner using web standards.
+We've converted content to data; structured into Semantic HTML5; organized into source files and directories everybody understands; presented using reliable UI components; translated business goals into user experiences; deployed in a fast, compatible and accessible manner using web standards.

 For a total peace of mind I recommend another step.
 The living styleguide.
 The dashboard which makes the project a whole.
 Your assurance the money was spent well and you won't have to pay again for the same thing.
 Your assurance anybody can pick up the code in the next years and continue the work.

+Styleguides do two things: collect existing code documentation into an enjoyable view, and, makes sure the components building the site are error free.
 {% endmarkdown %}